 Combining easily with Cape Town, the region is ideal for a self-drive holiday.
 The long beaches, diverse activities and benign climate of the Garden Route means families have plenty to do and see.
 Discerning travellers will relish the exclusivity of the 5-star golf resorts and superb boutique hotels along the way.
 The attractions continue further along along the coast to the Eastern Cape’s big game country, where you can add a malaria-free safari onto your itinerary.

-Garden Route accommodation – if you don’t stay at one of the golfing resorts, try Kanonkop House in Knysna, a stunning boutique hotel with corporate membership of Pezula and Simola plus a full golfing service.
+Garden Route accommodation – if you don’t stay at one of the golfing resorts, try Kanonkop House in Knysna, a stunning boutique hotel with corporate membership of Simola plus a full golfing service.

 3. Golf on the Dolphin Coast - KwaZulu-Natal